KJRoyston/BasicScriptingLab/README.md

 Now hit play and see how the game currently plays.
 You should see red circles coming towards you.
 If you get hit once you die.

-Dying in one hit isnâ€™t very fun!
-Letâ€™s figure out how to fix that!
+Dying in one hit isn’t very fun!
+Let’s figure out how to fix that!

 **Opening a script**